-Mount LeConte via Newfound Gap is a 15.9 mile moderately trafficked out and back trail located near Gatlinburg, TN that features a waterfall and is only recommended for very experienced adventurers.
+Mount LeConte via Newfound Gap is a 15.9 mile moderately trafficked out and back trail located near Gatlinburg, Tennessee that features a waterfall and is only recommended for very experienced adventurers.
 The trail offers a number of activity options and is accessible from March until November.